Marion Raven: 2019: Mellom disse 4 vegger

 In May 2019, Ravn released her first Norwegian-language single "Tyv".
 In July 2019, she released "Fritt fall" as the second single from her Norwegian-language project.
 The album, Mellom disse 4 vegger, was released on 11 October 2019.
 The album features a duet with Magnus Grønneberg, with whom she collaborated with during the Hver gang vi møtes series.

 Personal life

-Ravn briefly dated Zac Hanson while M2M were on tour with Hanson in 2000.
-Ravn stated that the M2M song, Everything, was written about her break up with Hanson and her heartbreak after the tour finished and he did not call her.
-A second song was written by Ravn about the relationship, which she called "Jack" instead of "Zac", and was released by Pixie Lott.
+Raven briefly dated Zac Hanson while M2M were on tour with Hanson in 2000.
+Raven stated that the M2M song, "Everything", was written about her break up with Hanson and her heartbreak after the tour finished and he did not call her.
+A second song was written by Raven about the relationship, which she called "Jack" instead of "Zac", and was released by Pixie Lott.

 After years of dating, Raven married professional snowboarder Andreas Wiig in 2013 and divorced in 2015.
+In September 2023, Raven gave birth to a son.

 Hver gang vi møtes

 Raven also starred the second season of Norwegian reality TV show Hver gang vi møtes, alongside other Norwegian music artists Morten Abel, Ole Paus, Anita Skorgan, Magnus Grønneberg, Kurt Nilsen and Lene Marlin.

 Marion Raven performances from other guest artists during the series were: